FirojAhmad1999/Instagram-Clone---React-Native-CLI/README.md

 4. Link native dependencies:
    npx react-native link

 5. Start the Metro Bundler:
    npx react-native start

-Additional Project Files
+## Additional Project Files:
 .buckconfig: Configuration for the Buck build system.
 .eslintrc.js: Linting configuration for code quality.
 flowconfig: Configuration for Flow, a static type checker.

-Features in Detail
+# Features in Detail:
-Authentication
+#  Authentication
-Create and log in with user credentials.
+#  Create and log in with user credentials.
-Firebase Authentication ensures secure user sessions.
+# Firebase Authentication ensures secure user sessions.
-Posts
+# Posts
-Users can create, like, and dislike posts.
+# Users can create, like, and dislike posts.
-Real-time updates across all users.
+# Real-time updates across all users.
-Image Upload
+# Image Upload
-Upload images directly from your device to Firebase Storage.
+# Upload images directly from your device to Firebase Storage.
-State Management
+# State Management
-Efficient state management using Redux.
+# Efficient state management using Redux.

-Contributions
+# Contributions
 Contributions are welcome!
 Feel free to fork this repository and submit a pull request.

-License
+# License
 This project is licensed under the MIT License.

-Author
+# Author
 Firoj Ahmad